 6 weeks - 8-8 hours of lecture and 0-3 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Special Topics in the History of the Middle East: Read Less [-] HISTORY N100 Special Topics in History: Short Course 2 Units Terms offered: Summer 2023 Second 6 Week Session, Summer 2022 First 6 Week Session, Summer 2021 Second 6 Week Session This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
+HISTORY 100S Special Topics in the History of Science 4 Units Terms offered: Spring 2025, Summer 2024 Second 6 Week Session, Spring 2023 This course is designed to engage students in conversations about particular perspectives on the history of a selected nation, region, people, culture, institution, or historical phenomenon as specified by the respective instructor.
 By taking this course, students will come to understand, and develop an appreciation for, some combination of: the origins and evolution of the people, cultures, and/or political, economic, and/or social institutions of a particular region(s) of the world.
 They may also explore how human encounters shaped individual and collective identities and the complex political, economic, and social orders of the region/nation/communities under study.
 Instructors and subject will vary.
-Special Topics in History: Short Course: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
-Hours & Format Summer:
+Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
+Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: